nerissa29/reading-notes/class2-07.md

 According to MDN, the *PATCH* request can apply "partial modifications to a resource [^5]".
 It contains instructions or information on how to make partial changes on the resource.

+### Request a personal API key from the following APIs.
+You should receive these in your email within a few hours, often within minutes.
+Please request these keys prior to lecture to allow adequate time because you will need them in order to complete your lab assignment.
+Note: do not post your API keys in the Canvas discussion or on GitHub.
+Save them in a secure place.

+Geocoding API
+Did you get your API key?  >>> yes

+Weather Bit API
+Did you get your API key?  >>> Yes

+Yelp API Docs
+Did you get your API key?   >>>> Not showing where to get

+The Movie DB API Docs
+Did you get your API key?   >>>> Yes

 [^1]: [A Conversation about REST with my brother](https://gist.github.com/brookr/5977550)
 [^2]: [Roy Fielding stands on protocol](https://www.universityofcalifornia.edu/news/roy-fielding-stands-protocol#:~:text=%E2%80%9CI%20did%20not%20invent%20the,version%2C%20HTTP%2F1.1.%E2%80%9D)